n0vva/n0vva/README.md

-Hello, we are n0vva we like to code and more.
+Hello, i am n0vva i like to code and more.

-Contact the owner on discord novva#0567 or insta fucknovva.
+Contact me on discord novva#0567 or insta fucknovva.